Commonsensical (and Sometimes Whimsical) Literary Criticism

-God if he/she exists, which I do not claim to know.
+God if such a being exists, which I do not claim to know.
 Nor does anyone else, of

-course, so we are all in the same tub together.
+course, so we are all in the same boat together.
 The ones actually blaspheming

-the name of God, if God exists, are the Christians who claim he authored every
+the name of God, if God exists and is good, are the Christians who claim he authored every

 word of the Bible.
 They are accusing their God of being wildly unjust and